Home > Street Seating and Dining Options for Closed City Streets

 With cafes, restaurants and bars hit particularly hard by the Covid-19 pandemic, most cities are anxiously figuring out ways to restore some semblance of normal life in downtown regions.
 One of the more common solutions is the relaxation of regulations on allowing tables and chairs on the sidewalk outside cafes and restaurants.
 In other locations and particularly in the boroughs of New York, whole stretches of roads have been closed to vehicular traffic where they have been reimagined as ‘Slow Streets’ or ‘Open Streets’, giving even more opportunities to use these now wide, empty spaces for walking, bike riding, recreation and outdoor dining in conformity with recommended social distancing guidelines.

-There are nevertheless a few issues with using blocked off streets to create street seating areas for restaurants.
+There are nevertheless a few issues with using blocked off streets to create street seating and dining areas for restaurants.

 So we’ve been thinking about ways we can help overcome these issues.
 Here’s a few options.